Share via

 For detailed information about how Microsoft 365 Copilot uses, protects, and shares organizational information to power extensibility, see Data, Privacy, and Security for Microsoft 365 Copilot.

-During the transition to the Copilot Control System, some agent management features are still available on the Integrated Apps page in the Microsoft 365 admin center.
+During the transition to the Copilot Control System, you can still access some agent management features on the Integrated Apps page in the Microsoft 365 admin center.
 This section helps admins manage agents from that ___location.

 1. Sign in to the Microsoft 365 admin center.